 Michael Altfield is a software engineer, writer, security expert, and privacy advocate.

 Michael was born a third-generation immigrant in the US.
-In 2013, he graduated from the University of Central Florida with a Bachelors of Computer Science and a minor in Secure Computing and Networking.
+In 2013, he graduated from UCF with a BS in Computer Science and a minor in Secure Computing and Networking.
+He is also an alumni of the Recurse Center (Hacker School), New York City.

 At the age of 14, Michael started building Linux servers.
 He's since been a tireless supporter of the free software movement and has contributed to several FOSS projects--including Open Source Ecology, Wikipedia, phpList, BusKill, and Coviz.

 In 2020, Michael invented the first laptop kill cord and founded the BusKill open-source hardware project.
-His work was featured internationally in over a dozen news outlets, including Sohu, Forbes, PCMag, PCGamer, ZDNet, Tom's Hardware, Bleeping Computer, CoinDesk, pplware, Korben, Anti-malware, GBHackers, Security Affairs, and Hackread.
+His work was featured internationally in over a dozen news outlets, including Sohu, Forbes, TechCrunch, PCMag, PCWorld, PCGamer, ZDNet, Tom's Hardware, Bleeping Computer, CoinDesk, Heise, pplware, and Security Affairs.

-In his spare time--in addition to cycling--Michael has gone on several treks in the Patagonian Andes, the Indian Himalayas, the Sierra Nevada of California, the Chugach mountains of Alaska, and the Canadian Rockies.
+In his spare time--in addition to cycling--Michael has gone on several treks in the Patagonian Andes, the Indian Himalayas, the Sierra Nevada of California, the Chugach mountains of Alaska, the Canadian Rockies, and the Scandinavian Mountains.

 You can contact Michael Altfield via email.